-“Sometimes a trivial problem, for example finding a typo can take hours.
+“Sometimes a trivial problem, for example, finding a typo can take hours.
 As a developer, I feel like I worked hard, yet the system detects I did little work because of this.”

 The answer is in the question: “sometimes”.
 This happens with every developer: sometimes we stumble upon small issues that take way too much time to solve.
 We make mistakes, we learn, we find bugs.
 However, that is not something that happens always.
-Statistically these anomalies disappear.
-(Once again: use big enough time frames when evaluating.)
+Statistically, these anomalies disappear.
+(Once again: use long enough time frames when evaluating.)
 If a developer spends most of his or her time on finding typos – we are sorry but that is a problem, it should be addressed, and we will detect it.

 “How do you measure the time I spend on coding?
 You are not sitting beside me, you only see my source code.”

-You are right that in a sense that the exact time spent on coding could only be measured by looking at what you are doing in every second.
+You are right that in a sense that the exact time spent on coding could only be measured by looking at what you are doing every second.
 However, we did spend a great deal of time on creating heuristics that can estimate the time used for coding based on commit sizes, commit frequency, and so on.
-Try Gitential, and you will see it is fairly adequate.
+Try Gitential, and you will see it is more than adequate.
 If you find it’s not, let us know and we’ll fix it!

-For optimization, this number should not be exact in every case, but statistically it should be reliable and consistent – and it is.
+For optimization, this number should not be exact in every case, but statistically, it should be reliable and consistent – and it is.

 “Programming is not just coding.
 There are meetings, communication, research… How do you measure and evaluate that time?”